Tour de France 2023 route, teams and how to watch on TV

 When does the Tour de France start?

-This year’s Tour de France starts with a 182km hilly stage starting and finishing in Bilbao on Saturday July 1, 2023.
+This 110th edition of the Tour de France starts with a 182km hilly stage starting and finishing in Bilbao on Saturday July 1, 2023.
 It is the second time The grand départ has taken place in the Basque Country before after previously starting in the autonomous region in 1992.

 How long is this year’s Tour de France?